jcalixte/rnrps/article/article.md

 - a synchronization that persists and retry when there are connection problems.
 So we put the `retry` prop to `true`.
 - We don't want to synchronize the whole database but only the current game!
 Hopefully, CouchDb and PouchDb can manage that for us with a [filtered replication](https://pouchdb.com/api.html#replication).
 There are many ways to do a filtered replication but the most efficient one is to give to `sync` the array of ids we want to listen to.

-For more details, I suggest you see the excelent [PouchDb documentation](https://pouchdb.com/guides/replication.html#setting-up-sync)
+For more details, I suggest you see the excellent [PouchDb documentation](https://pouchdb.com/guides/replication.html#setting-up-sync)

 So, if we see the whole code, here we have: